mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 ![Rule property{1177x204}](docs-img:route-response-rules-property.png)

-Depending on the **target**, the way to access properties may be different:
+This field supports [templating helpers](docs:templating/overview) to dynamically target a specific body property, header name, etc. Depending on the **target**, the way to access properties may be different:

 - **request body**:
   - keep empty to match against the full raw body content.